“I have a splitting headache.”

 Traditional Chinese Veterinary Medicine (TCVM) is a holistic approach that considers the each being as a whole—body, mind and spirit—and takes into account both diet and environment.

 Many advances have been made in veterinary medicine to give us some of the same treatment options for our pets as we have for ourselves.
-Talk with your vet about what is best for you and your dog.
+Talk with your vet about what is the best solution when your dog is in pain.